-The Shangri-La Hotel is one of the leading five-star hotels in Jakarta, billed as ‘an oasis of serenity and calm’ in the centre of one of the world’s biggest and busiest cities.
+Shangri-La Jakarta is one of the leading five-star hotels in Jakarta, billed as ‘an oasis of serenity and calm’ in the centre of one of the world’s biggest and busiest cities.
 The Vegan Food Quest checked in for some peace, luxury and top quality food…vegan style.

 The pool was huge with good number of really comfortable loungers and if all this relaxing wasn’t enough, we even squeezed in a few visits to the CHI Spa where there was a whole range of treatments, steam room, hot tub and sauna to choose from, not to mention a modern and well equipped gym.

-The vegan food in the Shangri-La was nothing short of amazing, everywhere we ate we were spoilt for choice.
+The vegan food at Shangri-La Jakarta was nothing short of amazing, everywhere we ate we were spoilt for choice.

 Well we did say the breakfast was indulgent.

 Soft slippery rice noodles seasoned with soy, generous amounts of black pepper and crispy fried garlic on top; wheat noodles with a spicy peanut sauce and a sour, spicy ‘pav bhaji’ accompanied by cauliflower fritters that were nicely dense with spiced gram flour, giving them a very satisfying texture.